Jens Spahn: Early party positions

-In December 2014 Spahn unexpectedly stood for a place on the CDU's ruling council against health minister Hermann Gröhe, in a contest widely seen as crystallizing the generational tensions within the party.
-His election bid was backed by the then 72-year-old finance minister, Wolfgang Schäuble.
-Shortly before the vote at the annual CDU party conference, Gröhe withdrew his candidacy and Spahn was elected.
+In December 2014, Spahn ran for a seat on the CDU's national executive committee against then-Federal Health Minister Hermann Gröhe in a contest widely viewed as reflecting generational tensions within the party.
+His candidacy was supported by then-Federal Finance Minister Wolfgang Schäuble.
+Shortly before the vote at the CDU's annual party conference, Gröhe withdrew his candidacy, and Spahn was subsequently elected to the party leadership body.